-Aunt Genna: A husky woman in her late 40’s who own an old plantation home in Georgia.
+Aunt Genna: A husky woman in her late 40’s who owns an old plantation home in Georgia.
+[This house is like a character.
+Has it been in Genna’s/Isabelle’s family since slave days?]
 She is usually gossiping with her two friends, Thelma and Yvette, about the everything and anything happening in their small town.
-Their gossiping includes the mysterious Jeweler man, who has helped them on many occasions with his spells.
+Their gossiping includes the mysterious jeweler, who has helped them on many occasions with his spells.
 She spends most of her time in the house or shopping along the main road.
 When she welcomes her niece Isabelle into her home, she notices a change in her.
 Thinking that she is back in contact with her abusive ex, Aunt Genna begins snooping around for clues to what Isabelle is really up to.

 Thelma: One of Aunt Genna’s friends.
 She is skinny with piercing eyes and long, sharp fingernails.
 Her clothes mostly consist of red and black.
-She practices voodoo herself, and is jealous of Isabelle’s spirituality and closeness to the Jeweler.
+She practices voodoo herself, and will become jealous of Isabelle’s spirituality and closeness to The Jeweler.

 Yvette: An older, heavyset woman.
 She is friends with Aunt Genna and Thelma.
 She is in her 50’s and has a very motherly personality.
 She looks after Isabelle from afar and senses Thelma’s jealousy.

+You need a larger cast of characters to keep this series going.
+For now, you need two more townspeople and a note that says we will meet more denizens of the small town in this pilot, and their stories will be dealt with in depth when the time is right.

 Pilot: Prophetic dreams

-Episode One Liner: Isabelle has prophetic dreams of rituals before she arrives in Georgia, leading her to meet the Jeweler.
+Episode One Liner: Isabelle has prophetic dreams of rituals before she arrives in Georgia, leading her to meet The Jeweler.

-Plot A: The Jeweler has a dream as he works on his magic and sells his jewelry.
-His hoodoo saints tell him he will have a visitor who refuses to leave.
-He is left confused by the messages because he is used to working along.
-He tries to reason with the spirits for more information, but they refuse.
-He continues business as usual, cleaning their alters, setting up their offerings, and making intricate jewelry in the back of his shop.
-His regulars come in to see him.

-Plot B: Isabelle has a dream on her way to Georgia.
-She doses off and has a weird dream.
-Once she arrives in Georgia she catches up with her aunt and meets her friends Thelma and Yvette.
-She overhears their conversations about the Jeweler which catches her interest.
-Thelma sends her to the attic to get an old photo album, and while there Isabelle is drawn to a figure she sees in a corner.
-Her dream that night gets stronger.
+Plot A: In a dream, The Jeweler’s hoodoo saints tell him he will have a visitor who will refuse to leave.

+[Include a synopsis for each plot, after the one-liner.]

+Plot B: Isabelle has a dream [Be specific.
+Describe the dream very briefly.] on her way to Georgia.
+[Nope.
+Still part of the A plot.
+The B plot for this episode could deal with Thelma, and perhaps her friends.
+Or, it could be “Isabelle arrives in town and catches up with her aunt.”
+Either way, keep it simple and let it guide your choices about what to withhold in this episode.]

 ACT I

 Plot A Beginning: The Jeweler is introduced in a video montage of his daily morning routine.
-He cleans the saints’ alters and begins to pray.
+He cleans the saints’ alters and prays before them.
 The room shakes and his prayers get faster as sweat forms on his forehead.
 A figure of saint Rita Cascia begins to levitate and changes her position to face the wall.
 Her candle blows out.
 The Jeweler drops to the floor passed out.
-Whispered mumblings of “…she’s coming…” are heard across the room
+Whispered mumblings of “…she’s coming…” are heard across the room.
+Good scene!